Attend

 Neither scenario is universally true.
 The point is the comparison is structural, not cosmetic — the two products solve different problems with different mechanisms.

-For the broader cost framework — annual budget ranges, system-by-system breakdowns, and the three-paths comparison this post fits inside — see The Real Cost of Home Maintenance in the DMV.
+For the broader cost framework — annual budget ranges, system-by-system breakdowns, and the three-paths comparison this post fits inside — see The Real Cost of Home Maintenance.

 Geographic note: Consumer Reports has surveyed home warranty pricing across regions.
 Southwestern Ohio runs around $600/yr basic, $840/yr with full kitchen/laundry coverage.
 Westchester County, NY — a reasonable cost-of-living analog for the DC metro — runs $960–$1,200/yr.
 The DC trade-wage premium means warranty-dispatched contractors carry the same regional labor markup.
 The model's economics worsen, not improve, in higher-cost markets.